feldera/feldera/docs/connectors/sources/datagen.md

 For a tutorial on how to use the Datagen connector, see the [Random Data Generation](/tutorials/basics/part4) tutorial.

-The datagen input connector does not yet support [fault tolerance](..#fault-tolerance).
+The datagen input connector supports [fault tolerance](..#fault-tolerance).

 ## Datagen input connector configuration